PoisotLab/Brim.jl/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.16579.svg)](http://dx.doi.org/10.5281/zenodo.16579)
 [![Documentation Status](https://readthedocs.org/projects/brimjl/badge/?version=latest)](https://readthedocs.org/projects/brimjl/?badge=latest)

-Various ways to optimize the modularity of bipartite networks using BRIM in `Julia`.
-General purpose, but mostly used for biological and ecological datasets.
+This package offers ways to optimize the modularity of bipartite networks using BRIM in `Julia`.
+It should be reasonably general purpose, but has only be used for biological and ecological datasets so far.